-the millennia in Shetland, and possibly built for the first time then in the west.
+So, while the date of origin for some brochs has been pushed earlier, there remains good evidence that some were still being built around the turn of the millennia in Shetland, and possibly built for the first time then in the west.
 There is also some evidence which may suggest direct contact with the 1st - 2nd century AD Roman occupying forces in central Scotland on the part of the inhabitants of Leckie in Stirlingshire, one of the 'outlying' brochs which have always proved problematic to fit into the mainstream of broch theories.
-These have tended to be regarded as among the very last brochs to be built, and the broch at Leckie appeared to have been recently built at the time of the suggested Roman contact.90
+These have tended to be regarded as among the very last brochs to be built, and the broch at Leckie appeared to have been recently built at the time of the suggested Roman contact.95